Furrylathe/Mini/README.md

 ```

 ### Step 3: Install Dependencies
+Install the dependencies in the environment only.
 Install the required packages using pip:
 ```sh
 pip install numpy pandas scikit-learn tensorflow torch torchvision torchaudio
 ```